hashgraph/stablecoin-studio/cli/README.md

 https://user-images.githubusercontent.com/102601367/205074204-d7f0def7-ffbd-416a-8263-608a49c41708.mov

-- **Rescue**: Transfer tokens from the treasury account to the rescue account.
+- **Rescue**: Transfer tokens from the treasury account to a rescue account.
 This option is only available through the smart contract

 https://user-images.githubusercontent.com/102601367/205074235-32145a1b-4ce0-4913-bd18-1252ecff52d6.mov

 - **Freeze**: Freeze an account.
-This option freeze transfers of the specified token for the account.
+If an account is frozen, it will not be able to transfer any tokens.
 - **Unfreeze**: Unfreeze an account.
-This option unfreeze transfers of the specified token for the account.
+If an account is unfrozen it will be able to transfer tokens again.

 https://user-images.githubusercontent.com/102601367/205074293-73156a99-fc65-41ba-9a45-0be08ca5837e.mov

-- **Role management**: Administrators of a stable coin are able to manage user roles from this menu, being able to give, revoke and edit roles.
+- **Role management**: Administrators of a stable coin can manage user roles from this menu, the will have the posibility to give, revoke and edit roles.

   - The available roles are:
     - CASHIN_ROLE